platformsh/platformsh-docs/docs/src/add-services/redis.md

 Redis 3.0 and above support up to 64 databases.
 But you can't set up different access rights to each database.
-When you set up a relationship connection, access to all the databases is automatically granted.
+When you set up a relationship connection, access to all of the databases is automatically granted.

-The way you can access a particular database depends on the [client library](https://redis.io/clients) you're using:
+The way to access a particular database depends on the [client library](https://redis.io/clients) you're using:

 {{< codetabs >}}